-For purposes of simplicity, I'll sometimes use the term "RV" to describe a variety of choices: motor coaches, trailers, pop-up campers, and fifth-wheels among them.
+For purposes of simplicity, the term "RV" here describes a variety of choices: motor coaches, trailers, pop-up campers, and fifth-wheels among them.

 There are a number of variables in the equation that answers this question.
 Fuel prices, for example, are never constant.
 Gas prices can be a burden or a bargain within the same calendar year.

-Think about your possible itinerary, too.
-Large cities are not RV-friendly.
-Remote scenic wonders might not offer many decent hotel choices.
+Your itinerary makes a difference, too.
+Large cities are not RV-friendly, while remote scenic wonders might not offer many decent hotel options.

-Let's look at two of the major costs in any trip, meals and fuel.
+Two of the major costs in any road trip are meals and fuel.
 Consider the prospect of two weeks exploring the American West for a family of four.
+Here's an example:

 - Total: $1,450

-Notice that the savings on meals (which you'd prepare yourself) more than offsets the higher cost of fuel.
-Diesel fuel could cost even more.
+Notice that the savings on meals that you'd prepare yourself if you take an RV trip more than offsets the higher cost of fuel.
+(Diesel fuel could cost even more.)
 Some RVs, such as the Winnebago Via, offer a gas mileage of 15 MPG or more, so these figures obviously vary by model.

-So, you will save some money on meals and fuel, especially when gas prices are low.
-But if RV travel is to be a bargain, the big savings have to come from skipping expensive hotel rooms.
+So, you will save some money on meals in an RV, but if RV travel is to be a bargain, the big savings have to come from skipping expensive hotel rooms.
 Studies are all over the board on this important figure.
-Quality studies factor in a variety of costs you might not think about right away, such as interest charges on the purchase or RV insurance.
+Quality studies factor in a variety of other costs you might not think about right away, such as interest charges on the purchase of an RV or RV insurance.

-The RV lifestyle offers wonderful moments that many people never experience.
-Nights around the campfire with fellow travelers, comparing notes about destinations past or to come.
-Awakening to the sounds of children playing on a sunny morning.
+The RV lifestyle offers wonderful moments that many people never experience: Nights around the campfire with fellow travelers, comparing notes about destinations past or to come, and awakening to the sounds of children playing on a sunny morning.
 There is no maid knocking on the door, intent on cleaning the room.